Research Bias – Definition, Types & Identification

 Post-trial research bias

 Even after you finished conducting your study, research bias can still affect your results.
-Whether the answers do not satisfy you or you realized that some information was not considered before your survey, even your opinion can influence the results.
-This is why during the step of analyzing the results you need to be wary of the following types of research bias.
+Whether the answers do not satisfy you or you realised that some information was not considered before your survey, even your opinion can influence the results.
+This is why during the step of analysing the results you need to be wary of the following types of research bias.

 Confounding